How to Build a Patio Chair

 - Mark one-inch increments on both ends and one side of the hardboard.

-- Then draw grid lines using a combination square, straight edge and fine-point permanent marker.
+- Draw grid lines using a combination square, straight edge and fine-point permanent marker.

 Develop the Pattern